 2. How much SPF do I need?

-Anything from SPF 30-50 is enough.
+Anything between SPF 30-50 is enough.
 You don’t need to go higher than that and definitely not lower.
 Apart from SPF, you need to check whether your sunscreen provides broad-spectrum protection or not i.e, it saves from both UVA and UVB rays.
+For that you need to check the PA factor or the words called ‘broad spectrum’ on the sunscreen.

-Also, check the PA factor.
-It means Protection Grade of UVA rays which measures the SPF of a sunscreen.
+PA is a Japanese standard which means Protection Grade of UVA rays which measures the SPF of a sunscreen.
 Higher the plus ‘+’ signs, greater is sun protection.
 PA+++ and PA++++ are highly recommended.

-While making a purchase, SPF factor, broadspectrum protection and PA factor are the most important sunscreen facts you should keep in mind.
-If the brand doesn’t specify these factors, run away from them.
+While making a purchase, SPF factor and broad spectrum protection/ PA factor are the most important sunscreen facts you should keep in mind.
+If the brand doesn’t specify these, run away from them.

 3. UVA rays contribute to ageing while UVB rays contribute to skin burn.
 Both are likely to cause skin cancer.